Internet of Medical Things or IoMT is on the way of becoming the most sought after technology in the healthcare sector.

 The computing devices embedded into the medical devices enables them to send and receive data over a shared network like a wi-fi.

 Equipped with state of the art sensors, these devices are able to capture and transmit vital healthcare data thus improving the efficiency of healthcare delivery and resulting in improved patient outcomes.

-Connection of the medical devices and equipments to the Healthcare IT framework using networking technology is not only beneficial to the patients, it also helps in workflow optimization across the healthcare delivery systems and is instrumental in decreasing the healthcare costs.
+Connection of the medical devices and equipments to the Healthcare IT framework using networking technology and directly to users’ mobile devices by developing integrated medical software, is not only beneficial to the patients, it also helps in workflow optimization across the healthcare delivery systems and is instrumental in decreasing the healthcare costs.